![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I did have my shot gun and pistol stowed away in Shadow, just in case.
 Steve though likely carried no weapon.
 Maybe not even a pocket knife.
 Although he was probably more proficient than me with firearms, I'd only personally witnessed him use them a handful of times.

-Will sure didn't like it when he got chosen to be the witness and starter for the race's beginning.
+Will sure hadn't liked it when he got chosen to be the witness and starter for the race's beginning.
 But Reggie and Steve both outranked him in the fraternity, so Will had to do it.
 This had allowed me and Jason to drop Reggie and Steve off in Burnt Springs at the end of the preview run, in order that they could witness the finish.
 Then the return leg allowed Jason a second chance to preview the course, and even test a few of the curves at speed.

 Me, I drove the return leg only slightly faster than how I'd normally cruise the vicinity for pure relaxation purposes.
 I knew this course intimately, and needed no refresher.